flux-subsystem-argo/flamingo/README.md

 # Flamingo

-Flamingo is **the Flux Subsystem for Argo**.
+Flamingo is **the Flux Subsystem for Argo** (FSA).
 Flamingo's container image can be used as a drop-in replacement for the equivalent ArgoCD version to visualize, and manage Flux workloads, along side ArgoCD.

 ## Getting Started with a Fresh KIND cluster

 In this getting started guide, you'll be walked through steps to prepare your ultimate GitOps environment using ArgoCD and Flux.
-We'll bootstrap everything from this public repo, so there is no secret required.
+We'll bootstrap everything, including installation of ArgoCD, from this public repo.
+So no secret is required.

 At the end of this guide, you'll have Flux running alongside ArgoCD locally on your KIND cluster.
+You'll run FSA in the anonymous mode, and see 2 pre-defined ArgoCD Applications, each of which points to its equivalent Flux Kustomization.

 Install CLIs
 ```shell